la.plume CMS Help

 To add a horizontal rule (line)

-Just add the above HTML code into the page, leaving an empty line above and below.
+Add the above HTML code into the page, leaving an empty line above and below.

 To colour some text